-The Trustees acknowledge the importance of ESG, including climate risk, within their investment framework.
-When delegating investment decision making to their investment managers they provide their investment managers with a benchmark they expect the investment managers either to follow or to outperform.
+The Trustees acknowledge the importance of ESG and climate risk within their investment framework.
+When delegating investment decision making to their investment managers they provide their investment managers with a benchmark they expect the investment managers to either follow or outperform.
 The investment manager has discretion over where in an investee company's capital structure it invests (subject to the restrictions of the mandate), whether directly or as an asset within a pooled fund.

-The Trustees are of the belief that ESG including climate risk considerations extend over the entirety of a company's corporate structure and activities, i.e. that they apply to equity, credit and property instruments or holdings.
-The Trustees also recognise that ESG issues are constantly evolving and along with them so too are the products available within the investment management industry to help manage these risks.
+The Trustees are of the belief that ESG and climate risk considerations extend over the entirety of a company's corporate structure and activities, i.e. that they apply to equity, credit and property instruments or holdings.
+The Trustees also recognise that ESG and climate related issues are constantly evolving and along with them so too are the products available within the investment management industry to help manage these risks.